Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Format of sequential number](../../Assets/Screenshots/POS/Management/GlobalSettings/GS01.png "[Format of sequential number]")

 Configure the details of the POS specific cash receipt number.
-The cash receipt number is independent of the receipt number in the *Order management* module and is therefore selected from a different number range to be defined here.
+The cash receipt number is independent of the receipt number in the *Order Management* module and is therefore selected from a different number range to be defined here.

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")